jpaulodefarias/react-redux-demo/README.md

 # react-redux-starter-kit

 A simple starter kit to build client-side apps with React and Redux.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and some common settings on starting a new react-redux app: redux store, redux-logger, redux-persist, connected-react-router.
+Also added a simple counter component example using state.

 ## Available Scripts